-Since 1968, Waverley Woollahra Art School has provided high-quality art education by practicing artists.
-With an impressive alumni of emerging and prizing winning artists, it is the arts hub of Sydney’s eastern suburbs, offering a range of art courses, talks, workshops, residencies and shows.
+Since 1968, Waverley Woollahra Art School (WWAS) has provided an extensive program of quality art classes, delivered by practising artists.
+The school is an independent, not-for-profit, cooperative with an impressive alumni of emerging and prize-winning artists.
+It has grown into a much loved and highly regarded arts hub of Sydney’s eastern suburbs, offering a range of art courses, talks, workshops, prizes and exhibitions.